shadyoak/tealium-ios-firebase-remote-command/README.md

 Clone this repo and execute the `pod install` command in the project directory.
 You can then run the sample app to get an idea of the functionality.

+> Note: Please navigate to the Keys folder within the TealiumFirebaseExample project and delete the file titled _REPLACE-ME.md_.
+Replace this file with the _GoogleService-Info.plist_ from your Firebase Console.
+Information about how to retrieve this file is located [here](https://firebase.google.com/docs/ios/setup#add-config-file).

 ### Prerequisites

 * Tealium IQ account